-Kristin Adamson has practiced exclusively in marital and family law, at both the trial and appellate levels for over 32 years.
-She became a Board Certified Marital and Family Law Lawyer in 1996.
-Ms. Adamson is AV rated by Martindale Hubble; has been repeatedly selected for inclusion in Best Lawyers in America (2008 – present) and was recognized by Best Lawyers as “Lawyer of the Year” in 2012 in Family Law - Tallahassee in 2012, 2021 and 2023.
+Kristin Adamson has practiced exclusively in marital and family law, at both the trial and appellate levels for over 35 years.
+She is a Board Certified Marital and Family Law Lawyer since 1996.
+Ms. Adamson is AV rated by Martindale Hubble; has been repeatedly selected for inclusion in Best Lawyers in America (2008 – present) and was recognized by Best Lawyers as “Lawyer of the Year” in Family Law - Tallahassee in 2012, 2021 and 2023.

 She is a Fellow of the Academy of Matrimonial Lawyers and is Past-President of the Florida Chapter.
 She is also a Fellow of the International Academy of Family Lawyers.
 Kristin is listed as a Florida Super Lawyer, and a Florida Leading Attorney in Family Law.